hackclub/hackclub/workshops/find_bigfoot/README.md

 Right now Big Foot loads before the background image does unless you have a fast internet connection and we don't want that!
 We're going to fix that by running code only after the page has loaded.

 Just like how we ran code when someone clicked using `onclick`, we're going to call a function once the page has loaded with `onload`.
-You can look this up by googlintg "on page load".
+You can look this up by Googling "on page load".
 Lets go ahead and make a script tag for our new function inside the page head `loadBigFoot()`.

 ```html
 <head>